aeyliu/SWAM-manuscript/README.md

-# Manuscript Resource for SWAM (Smartly weighted averaging across multiple tissues)
+# Manuscript Resource for SWAM

 ## Overview